 This is why this installation is really simple but not enough reliable.
 We have to decide if we can implement that or find another way to adapt the thermistor.

 Next is showed one of the methods to increase this work voltage range.

 We can use a Wheatstone bridge.

 Wheatstone's bridge have an advantage, this advantage is that you can calculate de values of the resistor (R1 and R4, normally R2 is a potentiometer to correct the resistors' error) to have a 0V value between Vch (see on image) for our -20ºC (922 ohms).
 We can calculate this value from these formulas:

 R3 (thermistor) = R3 · R2 / R1

 By doing that, we will be able to get the value of 0V between Vch – and Vch+.
 After that, we just have to calculate the value of Vch when the value of the resistor will be 1358 ohms.
 Normally this value is around several mV.
 So the final part of thermistor adaption is to amplify this signal [0- several mV] to [0 – 10V].
 With a good differential OPAMP it is able to do it.

 A differential amplifier made from an op-amp and four resistors is perfectly fine when (and only when) the input sources are much, much lower impedance than the resistors used.
 So, we shall use a differential amplify like this:

-On the market there is also some devices that allow to combers what is explained on this post.
+On the market there are also some devices that allow to combers what is explained on this post.
 This is also a good option and completely reliable.